This new state-of-the-art facility has become a hub for the pioneering research and innovation work carried out in Orkney.

 The former Stromness Primary School has been fully refurbished and renamed as the Robert Rendall building, after the renowned Orcadian naturalist and poet.
 It’s now home to Heriot-Watt University’s International Centre for Island Technology (ICIT), Solo Energy and Robert Gordon University.

-Renovation work at the nearby Charles Clouston building, formerly known as the Old Academy, will complete the current work at the 3.75-acre campus.
+Renovation work at the nearby Charles Clouston building, formerly known as the Old Academy, completes the current work at the 3.75-acre campus.
 The building has been renamed after the prominent Stromness-born polymath and provides modern facilities for the European Marine Energy Centre (EMEC) and environmental consultancy Aquatera Ltd. Other organisations located on the campus are Orkney Hyperbaric Trust and underwater services provider, Sula Diving.

 The ORIC project aims to strengthen Orkney’s global lead in the field of renewables research and innovation, providing purpose-built business and educational facilities within Stromness, where much of the sector’s activity is currently focused.